genesis-community/bosh-genesis-kit/MANUAL.md

   - `aws_disk_type` - What type of disk to use for the proto-BOSH director's persistent storage.
 Defaults to `gp2`.

+If you are using AWS IAM Instance Profiles instead of access keys, activate the `iam_instance_profile` feature.
+In this case, you will no longer need an access key pair.
+If this deployment is a Proto-BOSH, then will need to provide the following param:

+  - `aws_proto_iam_instance_profile` - The instance profile to associate with
+    the Proto-BOSH director you are deploying.

+Keep in mind that if this is a Proto-BOSH deployment, it will cause both the create-env temporary BOSH and the deployed Proto-BOSH to use IAM Instance Profile.
+This means that the bastion host you are deploying from will need to have an IAM Instance Profile associated with it already.
+If you need the bastion host to use access keys, that will require manual overrides.

 ## Deploying to Microsoft Azure